Bira/octopus-carnival/_drafts/hells-rebels-05-part-03.md

 This is the hardest signature to get by far.
-Common knowledge about Ravounel Forest says it's a dangerous wilderness full of monsters, which of course means there's at least two significant native settlements in here and one of their leaders needs to sign the treaty.
+Common knowledge about Ravounel Forest says it's a dangerous wilderness full of monsters, which of course means there's at least two significant native settlements in here.
+The leader of either one is qualified to sign the treaty.

 The forest is frequently assailed by storms, giving rise to rumors that a cult of Rovagug hides there.
 Rovagug is the most Chaotic Evil deity in the whole